 Our talented and dedicated faculty members conduct cutting-edge research in many areas.
 As part of our undergraduate Honors program, students may participate in these areas of research with a faculty mentor.
-Many undergraduates participate in paid research projects through the Research Experience for Undergraduates (REU) program, funded by the National Science Foundation.

 Physics majors at Wayne State University find some of their most rewarding experiences outside of their formal coursework.
 A large fraction of physics undergraduates become involved in one or more research groups in the department.